-Fiscal Year 2013 Budget Assumptions
+Fiscal Year 2014 Budget Assumptions

 - The economy has officially ended the recession but faces a slow recovery period - Sales tax collections will be lower than past years due to the new LOST agreement and the implementation of HB386. - New industry will begin.
-Home construction will start slow growth and net tax digest totals will slightly increase - Population counts will stabilize and work force declines seen in FY09/10 will start a recovery in FY13 - Demands for all types of public safety, courts, and general services will continue at FY12 levels - No inflationary factors have been added to this Budget except for the following: - o Medical insurance premiums will increase - An increase in Millage Rate is needed; however, economic factors may dictate a constant rate - Special Tax Districts will be created for FY13 for the Fire District, Solid Waste, and Jointly Funded Services. - The General Fund Capital Budget is presented as a separate Fund - The recommended source for the Capital Budget is the Fund Balance and an addition transfer from General Fund.
+Home construction will start slow growth and net tax digest totals will slightly increase - Population counts will stabilize and work force declines seen in FY09/10 will start a recovery in FY14 - Demands for all types of public safety, courts, and general services will continue at FY13 levels - No inflationary factors have been added to this Budget except for the following: - Medical insurance premiums will increase an estimated 10% - An increase in the M&O Millage Rate is needed; however, economic factors may dictate a constant rate - Special Tax District millage rates for FY14 for the Fire District, Solid Waste, and Jointly Funded Services will remain the same as FY13. - The General Fund Capital Budget is presented as a separate Fund - The recommended source for the Capital Budget is the Fund Balance and an addition transfer from General Fund.
 To be able to fund all the scheduled Capital spending, a new SPLOST would also be needed. - The threshold for Capital spending will remain at \$10,000

-Fiscal Year 2013 Capital Work
+Fiscal Year 2014 Capital Work

-- Ongoing preservation and upgrades of Administrative Buildings #2 and #1 - Ongoing construction work at the Westside Park complex including phase 2 of the Westside Park Complex plan which will include new construction, lighting, and fencing. - Work on the Transportation SPLOST Project will continue.
-FY10 was the last year of revenue collections but FY13 projects will use remaining funds.
-The FY13 work will consist of a small amount of engineering, additional property acquisition for new right-of-ways, utility relocation, and many road construction, and resurfacing & safety improvement projects contracts will be let. - Replacement of a ladder truck and a pumper engine for the Fire Department, and critical replacement of other County vehicles
+- Ongoing preservation and upgrades of Administrative Buildings #1 and #2 - Ongoing construction work at the Westside Park complex including phase 2 of the Westside Park Complex plan which will include new construction, lighting, and fencing. - Work on the Transportation SPLOST Project will continue.
+FY10 was the last year of revenue collections but FY14 projects will use remaining funds.
+The FY14 work will consist of a small amount of engineering, additional property acquisition for new right-of-ways, utility relocation, and many road construction, and resurfacing & safety improvement projects contracts will be let. - Replacement of a pumper engine for the Fire Department and new props for the training facility, and critical replacement of other County vehicles - New Accounting and Document Storage Software for the Finance Department